 - Democratic, accountable and transparent negotiating process without privileged backroom access for corporate lobbyists and industry associations.
 (Learn more)

-- Eliminate the investor-state dispute settlement (ISDS) system, which promotes job outsourcing and gives multinational corporations rights to sue the government before a tribunal of three corporate lawyers.
-These lawyers can award the corporations unlimited sums to be paid by taxpayers, including for the loss of expected future profits.
+- Eliminate the investor-state dispute settlement (ISDS) system, which gives multinational corporations rights to sue the government before a tribunal of three corporate lawyers and can award corporations unlimited sums to be paid by taxpayers, including for the loss of expected future profits.
 (Learn more)

 - Eliminate terms that provide pharmaceutical firms monopoly rights that drive up the cost of life-saving medicines.
-Why would a trade agreement require governments to put in place classic rent-seeking monopoly protections for certain industries that block competition?
-Yet that is exactly what the extensive patent and other monopoly rights for pharmaceutical firms do.
 (Learn more)

 - Include strong and enforceable labor, wage, environmental and climate standards that set a floor, but not a ceiling on required conduct.
-The terms of the International Labor Organization treaties, the Multilateral Environmental Agreements, and other international pacts provide international standards to which numerous countries have already agreed.
 (Learn more)

 - Any trade deal must require all imported food and other goods and all services being consumed within a country to minimally comply with that country’s domestic safety and environmental rules.
 (Learn more)